7.11.7 Multiple Employer Plans

 Example:

-The coverage requirements under IRC section 410(b) are applied to a MEP on an employer-by-employer basis.
+The coverage requirements under IRC 410(b) are applied to a MEP on an employer-by-employer basis.
 Therefore, each unrelated employer performs separate coverage testing for its part of the plan and they don’t have to use the same testing rules.
-See Treas.
-Reg. section 1.413-2(a)(3)(ii), Treas.
-Reg. section 1.410(b)-7(c)(4)(i)(A), andTreas.
-Reg. section 1.410(b)-7(c)(4)(ii).
+See 26 CFR 1.413-2(a)(3)(ii), 26 CFR 410(b)-7(c)(4)(i)(A), and26 CFR 1.410(b)-7(c)(4)(ii).
+The Actual Deferral Percentage (ADP) test under IRC 401(k)(3) and the Actual Contribution Percentage (ACP) test under IRC 401(m)(2) are also applied on an employer-by-employer basis.
+See 26 CFR 1.401(k)-1(g)(11).
+Participating employers don’t have to meet the same ADP/ACP testing rules.
+Review the plan document for testing and correction provisions.

 Example:

 4. For plan years beginning prior to January 1, 2021, under what is known as the" unified plan" or "one-bad-apple rule," the failure of any participating employer or the failure of the plan itself to satisfy an applicable qualification requirement, results in disqualification of the plan for all participating employers.
 See Treas.
-Reg. section 1.413-2(a)(3)(iv).
+Reg.
+1.413-2(a)(3)(iv).

 6. Proposed Treas.
 Regs., released on March 25, 2022, provide that for the relief to apply, plan documents must contain language that describes procedures to be followed to address a failure caused by a participating employer.
-These procedures include a description of notices that the IRC section 413(e) plan administrator will send to the participating employer with a goal of correcting the failure; the actions the plan administrator will take if the employer does not remedy the failure or initiate a spinoff of its portion of the plan, and a statement that participants will become fully vested in their benefits if the employer does not correct the failure or initiate a spinoff.
+These procedures include a description of notices that the IRC 413(e) plan administrator will send to the participating employer with a goal of correcting the failure; the actions the plan administrator will take if the employer does not remedy the failure or initiate a spinoff of its portion of the plan, and a statement that participants will become fully vested in their benefits if the employer does not correct the failure or initiate a spinoff.

-7. IRC section 413(e)(2)(A) provides that IRC section 413(e)(1) will not apply unless the terms of the plan provide that, in the case of any employer in the plan failing to take actions described in IRC section 413(e)(1),
+7. IRC 413(e)(2)(A) provides that IRC 413(e)(1) will not apply unless the terms of the plan provide that, in the case of any employer in the plan failing to take actions described in IRC 413(e)(1),

 1. The assets of the plan attributable to employees of that employer (or beneficiaries of those employees) will be transferred to a plan maintained only by that employer (or its successor), or

-2. To another eligible retirement plan as defined in IRC section 402(c)(8)(B), or to any other arrangement that the Secretary determines is appropriate, unless the Secretary determines it is in the best interests of those employees (and their beneficiaries) to retain the assets in the plan.
+2. To another eligible retirement plan as defined in IRC 402(c)(8)(B), or to any other arrangement that the Secretary determines is appropriate, unless the Secretary determines it is in the best interests of those employees (and their beneficiaries) to retain the assets in the plan.

-8. IRC section 413(e)(2)(A) also provides that IRC section 413(e)(1) will not apply unless the terms of the plan provide that, in the case any employer in the plan failing to take actions described in IRC section 413(e)(1), the employer (and not the plan or any other employer in the plan) will be liable for any liabilities with respect to the plan attributable to employees of that employer (or their beneficiaries), except to the extent provided by the Secretary.
+8. IRC 413(e)(2)(A) also provides that IRC 413(e)(1) will not apply unless the terms of the plan provide that, in the case any employer in the plan failing to take actions described in IRC 413(e)(1), the employer (and not the plan or any other employer in the plan) will be liable for any liabilities with respect to the plan attributable to employees of that employer (or their beneficiaries), except to the extent provided by the Secretary.

 9. If the participating employer does not take action by the final deadline (60 days after the final notice is provided) to correct the failure or initiate a spinoff, the plan administrator must:

-1. Stop accepting contributions from the unresponsive participating employer and its employees;
+1. Stop accepting contributions from the unresponsive participating employer and its employees.

 2. Provide notice to participants (and their beneficiaries) that contributions have ceased; and